-Puerto Vallarta: Hummingbird Magic
+Puerto Vallarta: Camarones

 We all see home prices rising in most parts of the country.
 In fact some parts of the country have seen prices surpass the high points that were seen before the housing crisis.
 This rise in market prices has caused many people to worry about another housing crisis and rethinking whether they should buy any real estate right now.
 I personally am still buying houses and I will continue to buy houses going forward.
 This article is an explanation of my limited view of our national economy based on my local economy.
 I am by no means an expert and please feel free to chime in if I am missing something or got something drastically wrong!